OpenRLHF/OpenRLHF/README.md

 ## Inference

-After completing the training, you can evaluate of your model by using the `inference` script:
+After completing the training, you can evaluate your model by using the `inference` script:

 ```shell
 ./inference_llama.sh { model_path } "Please introduce the GTA5 game."